-How Much Does it Cost?
+How Much Does It Cost?

-For example, the Account Now Prepaid Mastercard, has charges a monthly fee of $9.95, an ATM withdrawal fee of $2.50 per transaction, up to a $4.95 fee to reload additional funds to the card, $2.50 for each ACH transaction on your account, $1.50 to make a balance inquiry at ATM and $1.00 for each monthly statement.
+For example, the Account Now Prepaid Mastercard charges a monthly fee of $9.95, an ATM withdrawal fee of $2.50 per transaction, up to a $4.95 fee to reload additional funds to the card, $2.50 for each ACH transaction on your account, $1.50 to make a balance inquiry at an ATM and $1.00 for each monthly statement.
 Each time you incur a fee, it comes from your balance, giving you less remaining money to spend.

 As prepaid cards become more popular, they're not just used by people with bad credit or those who can't get a checking account.
 Some people use prepaid cards to help manage their budget.

 Will It Help Rebuild Credit?

-If you’re looking to rebuild your credit, a secured credit card is a better option.
-It’s similar to a prepaid card in that you have to make a deposit to get the card.
-But, it’s actually a credit card.
+If you’re looking to rebuild your credit, consider a secured credit card as a better option.
+It’s similar to a prepaid card in that you have to make a deposit to get the card but it’s actually a credit card.
 The deposit acts as collateral in case you don’t pay your credit card balance, and your payment history gets reported to the credit bureaus.